-A single shipping container may be utilized to hold multiple cases; however individual cases should be properly grouped together and each item MUST be packaged separately.
+A single shipping container may be utilized to hold multiple cases; however individual cases should be properly grouped together and each item must be packaged separately.

-- evidence should be packaged and stored in a manner which reduces the risk of loss, cross transfer, contamination and/or deleterious change. - evidence should not be packaged in containers which have remnants of evidence tape, markings or unique identifiers from submissions in other unrelated cases. - package non-biological evidence in paper bags, envelopes, cardboard boxes, or other suitable containers to prevent loss or damage to the evidence and minimize potential safety hazards. - use packaging materials that are sufficiently larger than the evidence they contain to allow examiners room to easily reseal the evidence after they have completed their analysis of the evidence. - items of evidence submitted to the CLD must be properly sealed. - a container is properly sealed only if its contents cannot readily escape and only if entering the container results in obvious damage/alteration to the container or its seal. - seals may be made using tamper indicating evidence tape, heat sealing of plastic bags, or tamper resistant adhesive seals. (e.g. Manufacturer sealed flaps and joints of envelopes, bags, and boxes and field sealed evidence bags) - all evidence tape seals, heat seals, and field seals must have at a minimum the initials or identifying mark of the individual making the seal.
+- Evidence should be packaged and stored in a manner which reduces the risk of loss, cross transfer, contamination and/or deleterious change. - Evidence should not be packaged in containers which have remnants of evidence tape. markings or unique identifiers from submissions in other unrelated cases. - Package non-biological evidence in paper bags, envelopes, cardboard boxes, or other suitable containers to prevent loss or damage to the evidence and minimize potential safety hazards. - Use packaging materials that are sufficiently larger than the evidence they contain to allow examiners room to easily reseal the evidence after they have completed their analysis of the evidence. - Items of evidence submitted to the CLD must be properly sealed.
+In certain conditions, it may be acceptable to submitted unsealed or partially sealed evidence.
+For these situations, it is highly encouraged to contact the laboratory before submission. - A container is properly sealed only if its contents cannot readily escape and only if entering the container results in obvious damage/alteration to the container or its seal. - Seals may be made using tamper indicating evidence tape, heat sealing of plastic bags, or tamper resistant adhesive seals. (e.g. Manufacturer sealed flaps and joints of envelopes, bags, and boxes and field sealed evidence bags) - All evidence tape seals, heat seals, and field seals must have at a minimum the initials or identifying mark of the individual making the seal.
 It is recommended that the markings on the seal traverse the boundary between the seal and the packaging.